telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/management_interface.md

 ##<a name="section11"></a>`DELETE /v1/subscriptions`

-Deletes a subscription made to Orion with a given subscriptionId and a given ngsi_version.
+Deletes a subscription made to Orion given its ID and the NGSI version.
 The Json passed in the payload contains the Orion's endpoint details.

 ```
 DELETE "http://<cygnus_host>:<management_port>/v1/subscriptions?subscription_id=<subscriptionId>&ngsi_version=<ngsiVersion>"